Home | pfodApps/pfodDevices | WebStringTemplates | Java/J2EE | Unix | Torches | Superannuation | CRPS Treatment | | About Us

 }

-The easiest way to create the update code is to edit the drawing items to the colour and text you want for led off versus on and then generate the new drawing files.
+The easiest way to create the update code is to edit the drawing items to the colour and text you want for led OFF and then generate the new drawing files and pick up the updated sendIndexedItems() code to use for Led OFF

-pfodWeb is pure html / js and does not use any external packages or downloads.
-You can run pfodWeb completely off-line with no internet connection.
+pfodWeb.html is pure html / js and does not use any external packages or downloads.
+You can run pfodWeb.html completely off-line with no internet connection.
+The complete source code for pfodWeb.html is available in pfodWeb_src.zip and on Github. pfodWeb.html runs in any browser.
+If your browser does not support Serial and/or BLE connections natively, you can used the Rust based pfodProxy to provide that support.
+See pfodWeb_startup.html

 Conclusion

-This tutorial included three simple examples, HelloWorld, HelloWorldCounter which displayed the current loop count and LedOnOff which used a touchZone and touchAction to control an UNO onboard led.
+This tutorial included three simple examples, HelloWorld, HelloWorldCounter, which displayed the current loop count, and LedOnOff which used a touchZone and touchActions to control an UNO onboard led.

 AndroidTM is a trademark of Google Inc. For use of the Arduino name see http://arduino.cc/en/Main/FAQ